climacell/mobile-home-assignment/README.md

 * Fahrenheit <-> Celsius - Add a button (right nav bar button) to toggle between the different metrics

 ##### Big bonus
-* MapView - In the main screen add a button switch to a map view. show a pin of every capital with the name and temperature. enable selection of capital and navigation to details screen.
+* MapView - In the main screen add a button switch to a map view. show a pin of every capital with the name. enable selection of capital and navigation to details screen.
 * In the city forecast screen : add a scrollable graph displaying minute by minute temperature for the next 24 hours.
 (Applicable only for cities in the US)